quentinprieels/TFE25-462-rnfoc-ofdm/README.md

     ```
     Replace `<repo>` with the path to the [UHD repository](https://github.com/EttusResearch/uhd).

-The `make help` command will show you all available build targets for installing, testing and generating
-the image core bitfiles.
+The `make help` command will show you all available build targets for installing, testing and generating the image core bitfiles.

+If you want more detailed instructions on how to build this module and use it,
+you can check the [building.md](BUILDING.md) file of this repository.